fkie-cad/drivstaller/README.md

 # DRIVSTALLER
-Installs a driver as a service.
+Installs or uninstalls a driver.

-Generic standalone tool inspired by Windows Driver examples.
+Generic standalone tool to install, uninstall or check a driver service with two modes.
+One mode uses the service manager API.
+The other mode manually handles the service registry keys and calls `NtLoadDriver` or `NtUnloadDriver`.

 ## Version
-1.1.10
+1.2.0
-Last changed: 28.01.2025
+Last changed: 29.09.2025

 ## Requirements